chrisbenincasa/tunarr/docs/getting-started/setup.md

 ### Media Sources

-Currently, Tunarr supports streaming media from Plex or Jellyfin servers.
-In order to add programming to your channels, you must connect at least one media source.
-These sources also act as the metadata sources for your programming.
-Click the "Add" button to configure a media source to use with your instance of Tunarr.
+Currently, Tunarr supports Plex and Jellyfin as media sources.
+In order to add programming to your channels, you must connect at least media source.
+Each media source acts as a metadata source for your programming, and optionally, the streaming source.
+Click the "Connect Plex" button to start Plex authentication and add your first Plex server to Tunarr.

 !!! info